 You must consult us prior to obtaining a pet and submit a written request to have a pet stating age/type/breed.

-Find our more in the following blog:
+Find out more in the following blogs:

 YES!
 You should consider taking out contents insurance to cover accidental damage to the Landlord’s contents, buildings, fixtures and fittings.
 The landlord is responsible for insuring the building.